Japh/Favorite-Plugins/readme.txt

 1. The new 'Favorites' tab

 == Changelog ==

+= 0.5 =
+* Switched to utilise the new Favourites API.
+Props @Otto42.

 = 0.4 =
 * Removed the HTML parsing library and all scraping code from the plugin